bryanbuchanan/texteditor/readme.md

 - **blockquote**: Ditto, should act as a toggle.
 - **hr**: Needs to insert a hr at the cursor.
 No toggle needed as normal backspace should erase the hr

+All functionality should reside within the plugin, if at all possible, to retain maximum modularity.

 The insertion of anything else like (linked) images and video embeds are not necessary, but the plugin should be constructed in a way that these things can be added later on if needed.